Safe Bike Riding on Georgia’s Roadways

 When You Have Been in an Accident

 If you are a cyclist and have been in an accident, the consequences can be devastating.
 Cyclists often suffer extensive injuries from accidents with motorists, and recovery can take months and even years.
 Medical bills and lost wages take a toll on you financially and emotionally.
 You may wonder if you are eligible for compensation from a personal injury claim.
-Take advantage of the Roden + Love, LLC team of injury attorneys offering free initial consultation service, and we will help you decide on your best options.
+Take advantage of the Roden Law team of Macon injury attorneys offering free initial consultation service, and we will help you decide on your best options.
 Contact us today.
 We take our cases on a contingency-fee basis, so it is risk free.